 Women have had to masquerade as men and hide behind male pen names for centuries – but why is this still happening in 2019?
 Comedy performer and writer, Anneka Harry, shares research tales from her hilarious and heart-breaking debut book, Gender Rebels, and explores why women continue to have to disguise themselves to get sh*t done in a man’s world.

 Her Breasts Preceded Her Into The Room*

 Male authors don’t always get female characters quite right, psychologically or anatomically.
-This panel will explore what it takes for men to write women.
-Chair Sandi Toksvig will be joined for this discussion of the pitfalls and pleasures of imagining another person’s experience by Luke Jennings (“Killing Eve”), Michael Donkor, Ada Campe and Lisa Milton.
+This panel will explore what it takes for men to write women and we'll hear from writers who have done it successfully.
+Chair Sandi Toksvig will be joined for this discussion of the pitfalls and pleasures of imagining another person’s experience by Luke Jennings (“Killing Eve”), Michael Donkor, Naomi Paxton, and Lisa Milton.
 She’ll also read out examples (horrific or great) so tweet your favourites to @PrimadonnaFest hashtagged #ManBoobs.

 Women with Balls - proving Oscar Wilde right

 Oscar Wilde said ‘football is all very well as a game for rough girls, but it hardly suitable for delicate boys’.
 In this panel, which will feature superfans and football players alike, we ponder a world where the beautiful game is for women only: no diving, no rioting and no John Terry.

 Where There’s Muck, There’s Brass

 A panel on working class writers and the realities of being skint whilst trying to break into the arts.
 Kerry Hudson will be joined by Sabeena Akhtar, Sabrina Mahfouz, Jenny Knight, and Eva Verde to discuss everything from structural barriers to light hearted anecdotes, as this group of working class authors reflect on navigating the multiple barriers to publication.